 - Feel free to spice these nuts in any way you like.
 As usual, the heat level from chilis is mild; you can scale up as your tastebuds and eaters dictate.

 - I’ve used cashews, but please use your favorite nut or a combination of nuts.

-- If you change up the nuts you are using, make sure that you still have the same weight so that you have 300 grams of cashews, 300 grams of sugar, and 10 ounces, or roughly 300 ml of water.
-This will keep the recipe in balance.
+- If you change up the nuts you are using, make sure that you still have the same weight (300 grams) of nuts to 300 grams of sugar, and 10 ounces, or roughly 300 ml of water.
+These measurements will keep the recipe in balance.